-The Supporting Librarians in Adding Data Literacy Skills to Information Literacy Instruction project is a two-year project running from October 2015 through September 2017 to develop data and statistical literacy skills in high school librarians so they can better support critical comprehension skills in their students.
+The Supporting Librarians in Adding Data Literacy Skills to Information Literacy Instruction project is a three-year project running from October 2015 through September 2019 to develop data and statistical literacy skills in high school librarians so they can better support critical comprehension skills in their students.

-Over the course of the project, co-PIs Kristin Fontichiaro and Jo Angela Oehrli will partner data experts with curriculum experts to identify mini-lessons, strategies, and “rules of thumb” that librarians can nimbly weave into their instruction.
+During the first two years of the project, PI Kristin Fontichiaro and co-PI Jo Angela Oehrli partnered data experts with curriculum experts to identify mini-lessons, strategies, and “rules of thumb” that librarians can nimbly weave into their instruction.
 The project recognizes that librarians’ time (and that of their classroom colleagues) is limited and looks for the high-leverage practices with the greatest impact on student comprehension.
 In the third year, the project partnered with ICPSR to present a third and final 4T Virtual Conference on Data Literacy.

 Project deliverables include:

-- Handbooks of background information, “rules of thumb,” strategies, mini-lessons, and additional resources
+- Books with background information on data literacy, “rules of thumb,” strategies, mini-lessons, and additional resources

 - A series of professional development materials, including webinars and discussion questions (woven into the books project)

-If you’d like to learn more about this project or find out when new materials are released, please email font [at] umich [dot] edu.
+If you’d like to learn more about this project, please email font [at] umich [dot] edu.